-About Me & Why I Love Travel
+About The Professional Traveller (Me!)
+And Why I Love Travel So Much

 In the 70s (when I was a child!)
 I was able to enjoy long haul holidays and had some great experiences, not least having a birthday cake with candles presented to me on a British Airways flight to America (that was when you could smoke on a plane!).

 I was also a member of the British Airways Junior Jet Club, which not only kept kids entertained on flights but also arranged lots of activities and trips in the UK too.

 At 16 I started work for a Danish company which involved lots of business travel around the UK but also through Europe.
 At 17 I drove across to Denmark in a right-hand drive Volvo which was good fun.

 Finally in my early 20’s I decided that I would quite like a job in travel.
 My boyfriend then was a coach driver and I had been with him to Poland one Christmas and to Lake Garda for another Christmas.

 Girlfriends and partners used to be able to go free with drivers on Christmas tours.

 I decided to take the plunge and sent off my somewhat embellished CV to a travel company that recruited me on the spot and sent me off to Lake Garda for a month to manage 4 tours.
 My passport had expired, I had no training and I didn’t speak any Italian so it really was getting thrown in at the deep end.